la83la/about_emotion/README.md

 Using **Granger Causality** to detect whether there is correlation in time series.

+Granger Causality test is used to determine whether or not one time series is useful for forecasting another.
+This test uses the following null and alternative hypotheses:

+* Null Hypothesis (H0): Time series x does not Granger-cause time series y
+* Alternative Hypothesis (HA): Time series x Granger-causes time series y

+If the p-value is less than a certain significance level (i.e. α = .05), then we can reject the null hypothesis and conclude that we have sufficient evidence to say that time series x Granger-causes time series y.
+In this chapter, we use the processed sentiment values as x-column, to calculate its relationship with the stock prices(as y-column).

+Sentiment with causality (p-value < 0.05):

+1. Sure
+2. Alert

 ### Step 4: Build Time Series Forecast Model

 > 4_GPOMS_LSTM.ipynb / 4_OF_LSTM.ipynb

 Using **bi-LSTM** to build a time series model and estimate the confidence interval for the accuracy.

 ### Step 5: Portfolio Management